 The enthusiasm for remote work has increased tremendously over the last couple of months, and one of the triggers has been the world pandemic.
 Even if it came with many difficulties and changes, it also made the labour market more flexible and open to new ways of working.
 If you take a look at the current state of the world, you can easily notice that in the long run, this would have happened anyway in a few years from now.
-The great benefit of the pandemic is that it accelerated remote work and digitalization.
+The great benefit of the pandemic is that it accelerated remote work, video meetings and digitalization.
 Remote work is the new way of working for many people, one that comes with flexibility and many other benefits.

 You no longer spend time commuting, you no longer order food because you can cook your own, and you can organize your schedule however you want.
 But no matter how dreamy working from home may seem, it poses some real challenges to anyone.
 You mix the environments and now you need to find your focus and productivity in a place where you were used to relaxing.
 You need to communicate with your colleagues to ensure the progress of the team.
 And more importantly, you need to keep connected with your mentor, who can inspire and motivate you to go further.